 Iyara Natural & Organic Spa

-Decorated in relaxing and muted shades of green, Iyara transports you to an island retreat.
-Make your way to the Central location to people watch, or head to its Mid-Levels spa for some more privacy, and opt for a Thai-style foot and leg massage ($450 to $600) to really unwind.
+Decorated in relaxing muted shades of green, Iyara transports you to an island retreat.
+Make your way to the Central location to people watch, or head to its Mid-Levels spa for some more privacy.
+Don’t miss the Thai-style foot and leg massage (from $450) for the ultimate pampering treat.

 Sense of Touch

 This multi-award winning spa has six different locations throughout Hong Kong.
 Its five-storey flagship in Lan Kwai Fong boasts a beautiful rooftop lounge, perfect for a spa party.
-Catering to everyone, this is a great choice for a foot massage ($300), a facial, or any of its incredible services and treatments.
+Catering to everyone, this is a great choice for a foot massage ($280), facial, or manicure (see the full list of services and treatments here).
 Become a member and enjoy birthday offers and extra packages.

 Ten Feet Tall

 Located in the heart of the Central district, this massage studio is a Hong Kong favourite.
-It features stunning interiors, friendly staff, and a nice range of treatments including aromatic oil massage ($500 to $570) and lymphatic drainage ($790 to $2,090).
-We recommend choosing a cocktail from its extensive drinks list, while you enjoy some classic foot reflexology ($350 to $395), and finishing off by checking into the nail bar and treating yourself to a shanghai pedicure ($310).
+It features stunning interiors, friendly staff and a nice range of treatments, including aromatic oil massage (from $500) and lymphatic drainage (from $790).
+We recommend choosing a cocktail from its extensive drinks list while you enjoy some classic foot reflexology (from $350).
+End your pamper day at the nail bar and treat yourself to a shanghai pedicure ($310).

 Ten Feet Tall, 20/F & 21/F, L Place, 139 Queen’s Road Central, Central, Hong Kong, 2971 1010, [email protected]